29 min read

 For a marketplace with multiple vendors receiving payouts, your payment setup is more complex than a standard single-vendor store.
 You need a payment gateway that supports marketplace payouts, or you will be managing vendor payouts manually every month - which does not scale past a handful of vendors.
 Stripe Connect is the most capable option and the one most multi-vendor plugins integrate with natively.
 It handles split payments at checkout, automated vendor onboarding (vendors connect their own Stripe account), and automatic commission-based payouts.
 Vendors never share banking details with you - they connect directly to Stripe, and Stripe handles the fund routing according to your commission rules.

-PayPal Adaptive Payments is an alternative, though the integration requires more configuration and PayPal has historically been less consistent with Adaptive Payments support than Stripe has been with Connect.
-For new marketplace builds in 2026, Stripe Connect is the clear recommendation unless your vendor base is primarily in regions where Stripe is not available, in which case PayPal or a regional alternative makes sense.
+PayPal Adaptive Payments is an alternative, though the integration requires more configuration and PayPal has historically been less consistent with Adaptive Payments support.
+For new marketplace builds, Stripe Connect is the clear recommendation unless your vendor base is primarily in regions where Stripe is not available, in which case PayPal or a regional alternative makes sense.
 Dokan and WC Vendors both have Stripe Connect modules; install and configure the one matching your chosen multi-vendor plugin before onboarding any vendors.

 Configure WooCommerce’s general store settings with your actual business address and tax registration status.
-Even if you are collecting commission rather than selling products directly, WooCommerce uses the store address for tax calculations and receipt headers.
-Getting this right from the start keeps your records clean and prevents issues if you are ever audited or need to export transaction records for accounting purposes.
+WooCommerce uses the store address for tax calculations and receipt headers.
+Getting this right from the start keeps your records clean and prevents issues if you ever need to export transaction records for accounting purposes.

 Step 3: Install and Configure a Multi-Vendor Marketplace Plugin

 WooCommerce alone handles single-vendor stores.
-To build a marketplace where multiple vendors can sell independently – each with their own product listings, storefront pages, and order management – you need a multi-vendor plugin layered on top of WooCommerce.
-The two leading options are Dokan Pro and WC Vendors Pro.
-Both are mature, actively maintained, and well-supported.
-The right choice depends on your specific use case and priorities.
+To build a marketplace where multiple vendors can sell independently - each with their own product listings, storefront pages, and order management - you need a multi-vendor plugin layered on top of WooCommerce.
+Before going this route, consider your marketplace type: if you are building a services marketplace where vendors offer professional work rather than sell products, WP Sell Services is a purpose-built option that handles service listings and transactions without WooCommerce’s product catalog infrastructure.
+For product and digital asset marketplaces, the two leading multi-vendor plugins are Dokan Pro and WC Vendors Pro.

 Dokan Pro

 Dokan’s commission system supports flat fees, percentage-based commissions, and category-specific commission rates.
 You can charge different rates for physical products versus digital downloads, or run promotional periods with reduced commission rates for new vendor recruitment.
-Dokan Pro ($149/year for a single site starter plan, up to $499/year for an agency license) also includes Stripe Connect integration, live chat support, a subscription module for recurring vendor fees, and a booking module if you are building a services marketplace with appointment scheduling.
+Dokan Pro also includes Stripe Connect integration, live chat support, a subscription module for recurring vendor fees, and a booking module if you are building a services marketplace with appointment scheduling.
 The add-on library is extensive enough that most niche marketplace requirements can be addressed without custom development.

 WC Vendors Pro

-WC Vendors Pro takes a different approach.
-Where Dokan prioritizes a polished out-of-the-box vendor experience, WC Vendors Pro prioritizes developer flexibility.
-The hook and filter coverage is more extensive, making it easier to build custom vendor workflows or integrate with third-party tools that do not have native WC Vendors support.
-The vendor tax management is also more sophisticated – if you are building a marketplace that needs to handle US sales tax across multiple states (a genuine compliance nightmare for marketplace operators), WC Vendors Pro’s tax handling, combined with TaxJar or Avalara integration, is typically the more capable solution.
+WC Vendors Pro prioritizes developer flexibility.
+The hook and filter coverage is more extensive than Dokan’s, making it easier to build custom vendor workflows or integrate with third-party tools that do not have native WC Vendors support.
+The vendor tax management is also more sophisticated - if you are building a marketplace that needs to handle US sales tax across multiple states, WC Vendors Pro combined with TaxJar or Avalara integration is typically the more capable solution.

 For straightforward marketplace builds where you want something working quickly and want your vendors to need minimal hand-holding, Dokan is usually the faster path.
 For complex builds with unique commission rules, custom vendor workflows, or serious tax compliance requirements, WC Vendors Pro is often worth the additional setup time.
-Both plugins have active communities and good documentation, so you will not be working without support in either case.
+Both plugins have active communities and good documentation.

 Step 4: Install and Configure the BuddyX Theme

-Configure BuddyX to reflect your marketplace’s visual identity: select a color scheme that works for both the community and store contexts, set typography that reads well in both activity feeds and product descriptions, and configure the header layout to prioritize the navigation your primary users need most.
+Configure BuddyX to reflect your marketplace’s visual identity: select a color scheme that works for both the community and store contexts, set typography that reads well in activity feeds and product descriptions, and configure the header layout to prioritize the navigation your primary users need most.
 For a marketplace where the community is the primary draw and shopping is secondary, lead with community navigation.
-For a marketplace where commerce is primary and community is context, lead with shop and category navigation.
+For a marketplace where commerce is primary, lead with shop and category navigation.
 BuddyX’s customizer settings let you configure both without code.

 Homepage layout deserves particular attention.
-The most effective BuddyBoss marketplace homepages show three things above the fold: evidence that the community is active (recent activity, member count, or recent discussions), a clear path into the marketplace (featured vendors, featured products, or top categories), and a reason for new visitors to join rather than just browse.
+The most effective community marketplace homepages show evidence that the community is active (recent activity, member count, recent discussions), a clear path into the marketplace (featured vendors, featured products, or top categories), and a reason for new visitors to join rather than just browse.
 BuddyX’s block-based homepage templates handle all three; pick the template closest to your vision and customize from there rather than building from scratch.

 Step 5: Configure Vendor Onboarding

-How vendors join your marketplace significantly affects the quality and trust level of your seller community – and the quality and trust level of your seller community directly affects whether buyers come back.
+How vendors join your marketplace significantly affects the quality and trust level of your seller community - and the quality of your seller community directly affects whether buyers come back.
 Vendor onboarding is not just an administrative process; it is a quality control mechanism and a culture-setting moment.
-The vendors who join in your first few months will define what your marketplace is known for, so the onboarding process should screen for alignment with your community’s values, not just willingness to pay a listing fee.
+The vendors who join in your first few months will define what your marketplace is known for, so the onboarding process should screen for alignment with your community’s values, not just willingness to participate.

 Vendor Registration Options